parisba/heyparis/content/about/index.md

 </div>
 </div>

-<p class="projects-nda-note">Plus a bunch of projects I can't talk about, including work for Google, Apple, a rather <em>marvel</em>lous superhero comics publisher, a beloved cooking app for the ABC, educational games for courseware companies, and hundreds more.</p>
+<p class="projects-nda-note">Plus hundreds more projects I can't talk about, including work for Google, Apple, a rather <em>marvel</em>lous superhero comics publisher, a beloved cooking app for the ABC, educational games for courseware companies, and hundreds more.</p>

 </div>
 </section>